vuejs/apollo/packages/docs/data/data-masking.md

 | `subscribeToMore` `updateQuery` callback | No |
 | Cache APIs (`readQuery`, `readFragment`) | No |

+Cache APIs and mutation update callbacks deal with the underlying cache directly, so masking does not apply to them.

-## Incremental Adoption
+## Incremental adoption

-For existing applications, adopt data masking incrementally:
+You can adopt data masking gradually in an existing codebase:

-### 1. Add `@unmask` to All Fragments
+### 1. Add `@unmask(mode: "migrate")` everywhere

-Before enabling data masking, add `@unmask(mode: "migrate")` to all fragment spreads to prevent breaking changes:
+Before enabling `dataMasking`, add `@unmask(mode: "migrate")` to every fragment spread so nothing breaks:

 ```graphql
 query GetPosts {